 What to say?

-Take a look at the Always website, as there is information from health care experts, on what to say and how to say it.
-These tips, which are practical and realistic, will help guide you as you get started.
 You don’t have to be a nurse or a health care expert to share the basics.
 Also, don’t be afraid to say, “I don’t know.”
-You can use resources like the Always website to find out and then will be able to further the dialogue with the information.
+You can look up the answers and then will be able to further the dialogue with the information.
 Actually, this follow-up helps build the foundation of trust with your daughter.
 She knows she can count on you.
-While we do that when our daughters are younger, the older they get the more we should stay steady and true to our words - they notice and remember.
+While we do that when our daughters are younger, the older they get the more we should stay steady and true to our words – they notice and remember.
 It becomes as important as the answer to any question.

 Good luck with starting the dialogue.
 If you have already, any tips you want to offer others who are just getting started?